 Our work saw us as pioneers in pushing back the frontiers of knowledge of the behaviour of food during manufacture and storage.

 The post-war years

 During the Second World War the staff of the RAs were taken under Government control and were concerned with feeding the nation.

 After the war, in 1946, the Councils of the two RAs merged with a new organisation named the British Food Manufacturing Industries Research Association – known as BFMIRA.

 The post-war Labour Government was encouraging science in industry and promoted the idea of Science Parks where laboratories could share common facilities and reduce costs.
 One of these parks was at Randalls Park Farm, Leatherhead, where BFMIRA acquired some land.

 The 1950s saw a significant and influential expansion in our level, impact and insight into food research.
-This aligned with an increase in staff from 51 and the start of the decade to 58 by the end.

 The 1960s and beyond